Joint Communication and Channel Discrimination: Concluding Remarks

-We considered a problem of message communication and channel discrimination in discrete memoryless systems with an additive input cost, and we have established the optimal trade-off between the rate of reliable communication and the error exponents of channel discrimination.
-The result points to a fundamental trade-off arising in joint communication and sensing systems, where the same resources are used simultaneously for both tasks.
+We considered a problem of joint message communication and channel discrimination in discrete memoryless systems with an additive input cost, and we have established the optimal trade-off between the rate of reliable communication and the two types of channel discrimination error exponents.
+The simple instances given in Examples \ref{example:1} and \ref{example:2} provide insights into the fundamental trade-off arising in JCAS systems, where the same resources are used simultaneously for both tasks.

+The setting we proposed in Fig. \ref{fig:block_diagram} can be extended to enable adaptivity, by modifying the encoding function such that at every channel use $i$, the input $X_i$ is made to be a function of both the message $W$ and previous sensor observations $Z^{i-1}$.
+However, it turns out that the results we have reported here will remain unchanged.
+This is because adaptivity does not improve the channel discrimination error exponents in block transmissions \cite{Hayashi2009,polyanskiy2011_ITA}, and will not improve the channel coding rate since the data channel does not depend on the parameter $\theta$.
+This picture is different if we go beyond binary channel discrimination or if the data channel is made to depend on the parameter, as explored in \cite{Chang2022,Chang2023}.

+Our setting can be further extended in several other directions.
+For instance, it is of interest to extend the results to channels with general (e.g. continuous) alphabets.
+Although we do not expect the results to change dramatically, alternative proof techniques may be required.
+Note that unlike our previous preliminary works \cite{Wu2022,Wu2022arXiv} and the works of Chang et al. \cite{Chang2022,Chang2023}, the achievability part in the current paper is directly applicable to channels with general alphabets; so is the converse part for channel discrimination.
+Nevertheless, our channel coding rate converse proof relies on constant composition sub-codes and a type counting argument which, at least in its current form, only holds for discrete finite alphabets.
+It is of interest to try to extend the converse argument to general alphabets.